-I spotted a version of these cookies in Shape magazine and was astounded.
+I spotted a version of these healthy cookies in Shape magazine and was astounded.
 I mean, there is no flour or granulated sugar in these cookies.
 No baking soda or baking powder.
 They’re made from bananas.
 And oats.
 And applesauce.
 Basically.
-I changed up the recipe, but followed the banana oats rule and discovered a cookie that’s actually good for me.
+I made some changes to this recipe, but followed the banana oats rule and discovered a banana maple cranberry cookie that’s actually good for me.
 Can I get a hallelujah up in here??

 Then, mix all the other ingredients together with the banana.
 The oats, applesauce, maple syrup, flaxseed meal, and dried cranberries.

 And since I rarely post about healthy desserts, I feel like you have to trust me on this one.
-After all, I’m the first person to down a package of Fudge Stripes or Keebler’s Chewy Choclate Chip Cookies (Soft Batch!), but sometimes I want to feel a little better about my choices.
+After all, I’m the first person to down a package of Fudge Stripes or Keebler’s Chewy Chocolate Chip Cookies (Soft Batch!), but sometimes I want to feel a little better about my choices.
 Not often, but sometimes.
 I do, after all, have to fit into a wedding dress in 4.5 months (eek!).
 And I’m sure as heck not giving up cookies.
 Nor do I plan on befriending Snooki.

 What’s your favorite healthy-ish dessert?